amelv/spotify-sync/README.md

 A React app that will sync your Spotify Account's Songs and Albums.
-Sync your Spotify "Saved Albums" and "Liked Songs".
 Sync all albums or just a few.

 ## Available Scripts